khushi11saxena/Quadra-Diag/README.md

 A machine learning-based **disease prediction system** that can **simultaneously identify multiple diseases** including **Heart Disease, Liver Disease, Parkinson’s Disease, and Diabetes** using Flask API.
 This system aims to provide **accurate, real-time predictions** by analyzing patient parameters.

+This project was a part of the **major project for the completion of the B.Tech in Computer Science and Engineering (CSE) degree**.

 ---

 ## 🚀 Features